AhmedElgarnousy/AhmedElgarnousy/README.md

 - 👋 Hi, I’m @AhmedElgarnousy
 - 👀 I’m interested in Embedded System
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ARM
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ahmedgarnousy76@gmail.com

 <!---
 AhmedElgarnousy/AhmedElgarnousy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.